Dr Eleftheria Rania Kosmidou

 • 1 June 2012: I was invited to the International Conference ‘Ideas en Armas: fascismo, guerra civil y dictadura en Europa del sur’ International Conference in Zaragoza, Spain (please see below).

-• 19 May 2011: University of Salford, Heritage Studies.
+• 19 May 2011: the University of Salford, Heritage Studies.
 Title of Seminar: ‘Cultural Memory and European Civil War Cinema’.

 • 10 June 2009: Leeds Metropolitan University, Leeds, UK.
 Title of Seminar: